ellakoa/postcard-poem/content/posts/chasing-the-tides.md

-  It was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay
+  It was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay.

-  Captivated, I walked the bay and for the briefest time the bay was all mine.
+  Beyond the pebbles I walked the bay, for the briefest time the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-